 The third biggest difference I noticed was the increased tourism.
 Gran Canaria gets tourism year-round, too, but the tourism I witnessed in Tenerife was extreme.
 I thought perhaps because there were more tourists that there would also be more diversity on the island.
 Wrong.
 There are far more dark faces on my home island than I saw at any given point in Tenerife.

-An upside, there was far more diversity with foreign cuisines on this island.
+As an upside, there was far more diversity with foreign cuisines on this island.
 I could find a divine array of Hispanic foods.
 From Venezuelan to Colombian, and of course, plenty of Cuban restaurants and eateries were available.
-I find there to be more Asian cuisine available to me than anything else on Gran Canaria.
+I find there to be more Asian cuisine available to me than anything else in Gran Canaria.

 Recommended solo female adventures in Tenerife